bigmlcom/python/docs/101_scripting.rst

 In this example. the `url` used is always the same, so no inputs are provided to the script.
-This is not a realistic situation, because usually scripts need some inputs to be given by the user.
+This is not a realistic situation, because usually scripts need user-provided inputs.
 The next example shows how to add two variables, whose values will be provided as inputs:

 .. code-block:: python